-Formal notification to candidate of successful promotion can also be carried out in many ways e.g.:-
+Formal notification to candidate of successful promotion can also be carried out in many ways e.g.:- enter their first competitive Dan grading.

 - Signing of Record Book and presentation to the judoka. - Formal presentation of BJA certificate at end of class after grade is registered with BJA and certificate received. - Formal presentation of new colour belt at end of class.